Frequently Asked Questions

 Do you sell used machines?

-We will sometimes have used machinery and components on our floor for sale.
+We sometimes have remanufactured CNC plasma cutting machines and components on our floor for sale.
 Feel free to call the office and inquire.
 This could be the perfect opportunity for an inexpensive upgrade or to find a discontinued replacement part.